Read our Brochure: What’s Christian About Adoption?

 Statement of Faith

-Nightlight was founded in 1959 as an integral agency of the National Association of Evangelicals.
-Our original name was the “Evangelical Welfare Agency.”
+Nightlight was founded in 1959 with the name “Evangelical Welfare Agency.”
 Since that time, our board of directors and our leadership have been committed to a Christian statement of faith.
 We believe that Jesus Christ is true God and true man, having been conceived of the Holy Spirit and born of the Virgin Mary.
 We believe He died on the cross a sacrifice for our sins according to the Scriptures and arose bodily from the dead, and that He ascended into heaven, where at the right hand of God He is now our Lord and Savior.
 We believe that the Scriptures, the Old and New Testaments, are the inspired Word of God and the final authority for all Christian faith and life.

 The evangelical Christian heritage of our organization is evident in our mission statement, and informs our core values and beliefs.
 These beliefs include a commitment by our board and leadership to a biblical definition of family, God’s priority of the family as an image of Himself, and the sanctity of life beginning at conception.

 Nightlight is affiliated with the National Association of Evangelicals, and a member of the National Christian Adoption Fellowship.